Added: This patent application was granted at the USPTO on 2/34/2015 – Ranking User Generated Web Content

 Invented by: Xiance Si, Jian Gong Deng, Huacheng Ke, Dong Zhang, Zoltan I. Gyongyi, and Edward Y. Chang

 Publication Number WO/2011/050495

 International Filing Date: October 29, 2009

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for analyzing quality of user-generated content involve identifying interactions between users through an electronic network and assigning a weighting factor to each interaction representing a quality of the interaction.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, for analyzing the quality of user-generated content involve identifying interactions between users through an electronic network and assigning a weighting factor to each interaction representing a quality of the interaction.
 A user credential score is generated for each user based on the weighting factors for each interaction.
 The user credential scores are stored in association with a user identifier on a computer-readable storage device.

 Quality Values for Posts and Responses

 The patent filing provides some examples of things that might be considered when the search engine analyzes a post or content item to create a quality value.

 For example, on an online discussion forum, an initial question or post would be analyzed to determine: